-09 Sep Who is it hit hardest by rising inflation?
+09 Sep Who is hit hardest by rising inflation?

 Low-income households are being hit hardest by inflation; more people forced into homelessness